Dotnet-Boxed/Templates/.github/CONTRIBUTING.md

 # Steps to contribute

- If you want to make If it's a small change, go ahead and raise a pull request, otherwise follow these steps:
+ If you want to make a small change, go ahead and raise a pull request, otherwise follow these steps:

 1. View the [Issues](https://github.com/Dotnet-Boxed/Templates/issues) page to see a To-Do list of things to be implemented.
 2. Raise an issue or comment on an existing issue with what you want to contribute if one does not already exist.